scds/intro-r/lessons/lesson4a.md

 There are several ways to access the individual contents of a vector.

+{: .note }
+Just like with strings, in R, indexing starts at 1.

 ```r
 myVector <- c(a = "apple", b = "banana", c = "cow", d = "donkey", e = "elephant")